My personal experience, thoughts and review of my lone Startup Weekend

 - The entrance fee was fairly high for what was provided.

 - Unless your friends also sign up, you go to the event not knowing anyone there.
 So if you’re an introvert, or shy, it’s tough to mingle and get to know other participants.
-There weren’t any ice breaking games, or proper getting to know each other before the event officially started.
+There weren’t any ice breaking games, or proper getting to know each other type games before the event officially started.

 Final thoughts

 I remember leaving my Startup Weekend with more negative than positive feelings.
 I believe this was predominantly due to the team that I was in, since we were very disconnected and didn’t get along so well.
-Plus our idea was not so good.
-After the event was over, I don’t think that any of us ever talked again.
+Plus our idea was not good.
+After the event was over, I don’t think any of us ever talked again.

-However, some friends of mine who also participated at a Startup Weekend had a much nicer event experience.
+However, some friends of mine who also participated at the same Startup Weekend had a much nicer event experience.
 They actually became friends with the people on their team and they even went out for dinner (post event) a couple of times.
 This was because they all got along well and were happy working together as a team.

 So what your experience is like really depends.
 It can either be a hit or a miss!
 Though if you are interested in going to a startup event like this… then you should definitely check out my post about the coolest startup and hackathon events in the world.